SQL injection categories

 WHAT’S NOT VULNERABLE

-database will use the value of the bind variable exclusively and not interpret the contents of the
+SQL Statements using bind variables are generally protected from SQL Injection as the Oracledatabase will use the value of the bind variable exclusively and not interpret the contents of the

 variable in any way.
 PL/SQL and JDBC allow for bind variables.
 Bind variables should be extensively